Monday, January 19, 2026

 Finally, Salim stands to the far left like a sentinel, his presence there to make sure things didn't go completely off the rails even though he knew there was not much he could do if it did.

-The photo foreshadowed a 2022 season that was uneven as the photo itself.
+The photo foreshadowed a 2022 season that was as uneven as the image itself.
 After ten games, the team sat at a point where a winning streak might secure a playoff spot but a slump could derail the season completely.
-The defence kept the team in their games but the offence was inconsistent.
-At the core of the offensive struggles was the clash between Cozens and Salim, as Cozens often audibled out of Salim's play calls and tried to run the offence himself.
+The defence kept the team in games while the offence lurched between flashes of brilliance and frustrating inconsistency.
+At the core of the offensive struggles was the clash between Cozens and Salim, as Cozens frequently audibled out of Salim’s play calls and attempted to run the offence himself.

-Still, that wasn't the worst of Cleveland's misery entering its Week 12 matchup with the Chicago Caribou, a "Showcase Series" game in Borealis Bay in Sombak'e that could either make or break the Steamers' season.
+Still, that wasn’t the worst of Cleveland’s tension entering its Week 12 matchup with the Chicago Caribou, a “Showcase Series” game in Borealis Bay in Sǫ̀mbak’è that could either confirm the Steamers’ resurgence or expose it as temporary.

 Just days before, Graves resigned from the Boiler Crew and immediately gave a scathing tell-all interview with renowned sports investigative journalist Erin Campbell.
 Graves described for Campbell that Cleveland had cultivated a deeply ingrained "frat boy" culture within the team, with Cozens at the centre of it.
 Graves asserted that drinking was rampant among coaches and players, even during games, with obscene pranks, comments and gestures being commonplace.
 Graves further claimed that the cheerleaders were often targets for abusive conduct and harassment, with Graves stating, "I experienced one grope too many which is why I left the team".